Dangers Of Men’s Sexual Enhancement Products

-Sold at convenience stores and gas stations, the products offer customers ‘stamina, size and time’ in the form of capsules which are claimed to work for up to seven days.
+Sold at convenience stores and gas stations, the products offer customers stamina, size and increased desire in the form of capsules which are claimed to work for up to seven days.

 They are also traded on eBay and Amazon and unapproved products have been found in international mail shipments to the U.S., according to the FDA.

 The capsules are sold under names such as Platinum Rhino 25000, Krazy Rhino 25000 and Gold Rhino 25000.